NuGet/Home/designs/FloatingStableAndPrerelease.md

 Note that 5.2.0-beta.1 and 6.0.0-rc.1 do not match.

-The behavior is best illusrated with examples
+The behavior is best illustrated with examples

 | Floating Version | Available Versions | Matching Versions | Best version | Notes |
 | -----------------|--------------------|-------------------|--------------|-------|